Police arrest Serbia's richest man in anti-graft probe

-BELGRADE (Reuters) - Billionaire retail tycoon Miroslav Miskovic, one of Serbia’s most influential figures, was arrested with his son and eight other people on Wednesday as part of an anti-graft probe, the top organized crime prosecutor said.
+BELGRADE, Dec 12 (Reuters) - Billionaire retail tycoon Miroslav Miskovic, one of Serbia’s most influential figures, was arrested with his son and seven other people on Wednesday as part of an anti-graft probe, a government official said.

-“According to charges .... as co-owners of privatized road maintenance companies between 2005 and the end of 2010, they have siphoned funds and property and made financial gains of as much as 2.9 billion dinars ($33.41 million),” Miljko Radisavljevic, Serbia’s Chief Prosecutor for Organised Crime, told Reuters.
+“They are suspected of siphoning funds and property from privatised road maintenance companies and making financial gains of as much as 30 million euros ($39 million),” the official, who asked not to be named, told Reuters.

 Estimated to be Serbia’s richest man, Miskovic has interests in retail, agribusiness, real estate and insurance in Serbia and the Balkan region.